Title IX Sexual Misconduct Policy

 PREVENTION AND EDUCATION

-The University is committed to preventing sexual harassment and educating its faculty, staff, and students about sexual harassment.
-Each academic year, new faculty will receive information about sexual harassment during the new faculty orientation.
-Similarly, new students will receive sexual harassment information through presentations given during new student orientation.
-Parents who attend parent orientation will likewise have the opportunity to attend a presentation addressing sexual harassment.
+The University is committed to preventing sex-based harassment and educating its faculty, staff, and students about sex-based harassment.
+Each academic year, new faculty will receive information about sex-based harassment during the new faculty orientation.
+Similarly, new students will receive sex-based harassment information through presentations given during new student orientation and will have access to this Policy at all times.
 Residents Assistants will be given special training on this Policy during RA training.

-All students are required to complete the Campus Clarity’s “Think About It” online module related to alcohol, drug, and sexual harassment prevention and sanctions.
+All students are required to complete an online module related to alcohol, drug, and sex-based harassment prevention and sanctions.
 The Title IX Coordinator, Deputy Title IX Coordinator, Campus Security Authorities, Dean of Students, and other responsible employees also receive annual training.

 DEFINITIONS

-Sexual Harassment: Sexual harassment means conduct on the basis of sex that satisfies one or more of the following:
+Sex-Based Harassment: Sex-based harassment means conduct on the basis of sex that satisfies one or more of the following:

-(1) An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct (otherwise known as “quid pro quo harassment”);
+1. An employee of the University, agent, or other person authorized by the University that explicitly or implicitly conditions the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct (otherwise known as “quid pro quo harassment”);

 A hostile environment can be created by anyone involved in a University Program or Activity (e.g., administrators, faculty members, students, and campus visitors).

-To make the ultimate determination of whether a hostile environment exists for a student or employee, the University considers a variety of factors related to the severity, persistence, or pervasiveness of the sex-based harassment, including: (1) the type, frequency, and duration of the conduct; (2) the identity and relationships of persons involved; (3) the number of individuals involved; (4) the location of the conduct and the context in which it occurred; and, (5) the degree to which the conduct affected the academic or workplace environment.
+To make the ultimate determination of whether a hostile environment exists for a student or employee, the University considers a variety of factors related to the severity, persistence, or pervasiveness of the sex-based harassment, including: (1) the degree to which the conduct affected the student or employee’s ability to access the University’s Program or Activity; (2) the type, frequency, and duration of the conduct; (3) the parties’ age, roles within the Program or Activity, previous interactions, and other facts about each party that may be relevant to evaluating the effects of the conduct; (4) the location of the conduct and the context in which it occurred; and, (5) other sex-based harassment in the Program or Activity.

 The more severe the sex-based harassment, the less need there is to show a repetitive series of incidents to find a hostile environment.
 Indeed, a single instance of sexual assault may be sufficient to create a hostile environment.
 Likewise, a series of incidents may be sufficient even if the sex-based harassment is not particularly severe.